bhisaac/5eFP/5eFP-SRD-V0.1.md

 ---

 # Monster Abilities
-**Bolster X.** This creature gains **bolster X**, where *X* is a pool of points used to mitigate incoming damage.
+**Bolster X.** This creature gains **bolster X**, where *X* is a pool of points used to reduce incoming damage.
 As long as this creature has a bolster pool of 1 or more, it may assign 1 or more bolster points as a free action to reduce the damage by 1 for each point spent.
 Spent points are lost.
 Whenever this creature gains two or more bolster pools, it keeps the largest bolster pool and discards the rest.

 ---